Vidhika-Bajaj/Project4/README.md

 ```
 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile Vids_project_M3.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "Create_and_mint_Token_by_Vids" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "Vids_Token" contract from the dropdown menu, and then click on the "Deploy" button.

 Once the contract is deployed, you can interact with it by clicking on various functions.
-Click on the "Create_and_mint_Token_by_Vids" contract in the left-hand sidebar, and then click on the functions for transactions, getting the results accordingly as burning or adding of tokens.
+Click on the "Vids_Token" contract in the left-hand sidebar, and then click on the functions for transactions, getting the results accordingly as burning or adding of tokens.

 ## Authors
 Vidhika Bajaj